██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 EZ Canis Majoris is a WN4-type Wolf-Rayet star with one of the most powerful stellar winds known — moving at approximately 1,700 km/s and carrying away mass at rates millions of times greater than the solar wind.
 It is estimated to be losing mass so rapidly it will explode as a Type Ib supernova within a few million years.
 The bubble's near-perfect spherical symmetry suggests the star is not moving rapidly relative to the surrounding medium and that the surrounding interstellar density is relatively uniform in all directions.
 The thin filamentary shell at the bubble boundary is an ionisation front propagating outward as the wind sweeps up and excites surrounding gas.

-My AstroFest 2023 SHO image renders the Dolphin in beautiful blue-purple tones dominated by oxygen-III emission, surrounded by a faint halo of hydrogen-alpha in red.
+My HOO image renders the Dolphin in beautiful blue-purple tones dominated by oxygen-III emission, surrounded by a faint halo of hydrogen-alpha in red.
 The near-perfect spherical geometry, delicate filamentary shell texture, and bright crescent of enhanced emission on one side create a composition of quiet elegance.
-A technically impressive and scientifically revealing capture of a visually subtle but physically extraordinary object.
+A revealing capture of a visually subtle but physically extraordinary object.

 PN MeWe 1-2